Jaugust7/scVisualizeR/README.md

-Install scVisualizeR using the following code:
+Install scVisualizeR using the following:

 ```
 library(devtools)